Capt John Gibbs: Rebellion

 Gibbs claimed the governorship during the vacancy following Seth Sothel's departure.
 The Lord Proprietors instead appointed Col. Philip Ludwell as governor.
 Ludwell arrived in 1690 over Gibbs' objections.
 Gibbs raised armed men and this armed gathering appeared at a precinct court.
 During this action they arrested two magistrates and shut down the court.
 Ludwell called upon the Governor of Virginia for aid to quell the uprising, who advised all parties to seek advice from the Lord Proprietors in England.
 The Proprietors gave their support to Ludwell, effectively ending Gibb's Rebellion.

 Gibbs date of death is unknown.

 Legacy

-An area of Currituck County NC know as Gibbs Woods bears his name.
+The Gibbs Woods area of Currituck County, North Carolina bears his name.